-The safety of students and staff is a primary concern of Strathmore High School.
-Teachers, administrators, and campus security personnel supervise students on campus before and after school, during passing time, and throughout the lunch break.
+The safety of students and staff is a primary concern of Strathmore High School. teachers, administrators, and campus security personnel supervise students on campus before and after school, during passing time, and throughout the lunch break.
 All visitors must sign in at the front desk and receive proper authorization to be on campus.
 Visitors are asked by the staff to display their pass at all times.
 For the safety of our students, all volunteers are fingerprinted and cleared through the Department of Justice.
 Appointments are made with the school secretary.
 Strathmore High School is fenced around the perimeter of campus with limited entry and exit points.
 Students are not allowed to leave campus during lunch and all visitors must enter the office before being cleared to enter campus.
-Tulare County Sherriff's Department and Tulare County Probation Department also visit the campus on a weekly basis to support student safety.
+Tulare County Sherriff's Department and Tulare County Probation Department also visit the campus on a regular basis to support student safety.

-The School Site Safety Plan was most recently reviewed in Fall 2018 by school administration.
+The School Site Safety Plan was most recently reviewed in Fall 2019 by school administration.
 Key elements of the plan focus on emergency preparedness.
 The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
-Emergency drills are held on a regular basis; fire drills are held twice a year, earthquake drills are held twice a year, and secure campus drills are conducted each year.
+Emergency drills are held on a regular basis; fire drills are held twice a year, an earthquake drill is held once per year, and secure campus drills are conducted each year.

-Suspensions and Expulsions

-School 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the School 2016-17 2017-18 2018-19

-Suspensions Rate 9.8 10.5 5.7
+Suspensions Rate 10.5 5.7 8.5

-Expulsions Rate 0.0 0.6 1.7
+Expulsions Rate 0.6 1.7 0.4

-District 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the District 2016-17 2017-18 2018-19

-Suspensions Rate 5.6 5.4 4.9
+Suspensions Rate 5.4 4.9 5.0

-Expulsions Rate 0.3 0.3 0.5
+Expulsions Rate 0.3 0.5 0.2

-State 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the State 2016-17 2017-18 2018-19

-Suspensions Rate 3.7 3.7 3.5
+Suspensions Rate 3.6 3.5 3.5

 Expulsions Rate 0.1 0.1 0.1